-Knowing I am a little against the current, you’ve probably guessed that I don’t like this “position”.
+You’ve probably guessed that I don’t like this title.
 I believe that such a person will be at best mediocre in what they do.
 I am surely not the only one who thinks this way, but let me just explain my reasoning.

 Disclaimer: I am not criticising multi-faceted developers: as an experienced back-end developer you should also know how the JS client calls your API or be able to change a datepicker on the UI.
 However, being able to understand and maybe maintain all the parts of an application is completely different than writing an entire application start-to-finish.
-This post is about the developers that say they can do the latter and do it well.
+This post is about the developers that say they can do the latter.

 To start, I assume that a Fullstack Developer will claim they are proficient (senior level) in both the front and the back-end.
 They won’t admit that they burned some steps, chances are they don’t even know it.
 Now, let me tell you what I understand by “Senior Developer” and then it should be clear why I believe a single person cannot master everything.

 I would expect a senior front-end developer to:

 - Understand everything about the framework they use and this includes:

 - They should have, at least once, made a PR with a bug fix to that repo;

 - Awareness and basic understanding of competitors;

 - Understand everything about the build & release process of their application;

 - Understand how a backend REST api works;